 Isaac Toups, chef of New Orleans's Toups' Meatery and, most recently, Toups South, does not mess around.
 The menu at his new restaurant offers a whole slew of labor-intensive items like house-made sausages, foie gras terrines and pork rinds that are as complex as they are flavorful.
 Luckily, he's shared a home-cook friendly shrimp recipe with us that's going to kick your dinner game into high gear.

 The shrimp gets coated in a fiery and aromatic spice rub composed of toasted ground fennel, black pepper and Aleppo chile flakes.
 Shallots and blistered tomatoes add a touch acid, but the heat doesn't stop there: Toups flambées the shrimp in absinthe before finishing them off with a splash of seafood stock and cubes of butter.
-It's easier than it sounds, but still wildly impressive.
+It's easier than it sounds, (watch the video) but still wildly impressive.

 To learn more, read "Off the Wall."